This page of the site lists some stats about the domain, and some accounts of its history.

 Website Hits:

-The most hits ever was 6,754 and occured in February 2007.
+The most hits ever received in one day was 6,754 and occured in February 2007.
 I am impressed and grateful for this considerable level of readership.
 I'm even more intrigued by the fact that the website's number of hits has stayed roughly the same since early 2007; the hits seem to have plateaued and are no longer increasing.
 The reasoning for this is cause for much speculation; some people have proposed that the target audience has simply been reached.
-Others have put forth that the site has obtained a critical ratio between the number of viewers finding the site for the first time, and viewers who are just now viewing the site for the last time, causing a balanced-out effect on the hit level.
+Others have put forth that the site has obtained a critical ratio between the number of viewers finding the site for the first time, and viewers who are just now viewing the site for the last time, causing a balanced-out effect on the visitation level.

-Percentage of visits: |
+of visits:

-United States |
+United States 71%

-Canada |
+Canada 7%

 United Kingdom